Andy-J-marshall/littlemoor-website/README.md

 3. If you have no custom domain, then set the following property in `vite.config.js` for `defineConfig()`: `base: '/{repo-name}/'`

+4. Configure the custom domain in the repository settings

+    - Go to the GitHub Pages section in repository settings
+    - Add the custom domain

 <!-- TODO explain how to buy and configure a custom domain -->

 ### Images